 You can deal with problems with social care services informally or formally.
 The local authority (LA) should make sure you know how to appeal their decisions, or complain, if you want to.

 It is best to try to deal with the problem informally first.
-You can talk to the professional who is in charge of your support plan.
-If you do not have a support plan, you should contact the person who did the assessment.
-You can ask them to explain their decision, and discuss your concerns.
+You can talk to the professional who oversees your support plan.
+If you don’t have a support plan, you should contact the person who did the assessment.
+You can ask them to explain their decision and discuss your concerns.

-If you speak to someone, keep a note of:
+If you speak to someone, it’s a good idea to keep a note of:

 - who you spoke to,